ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 If the fraud proof succeeds, the rollup protocol rejects the invalid block and punishes the malicious operator.
 If the rollup batch remains unchallenged after the challenge period elapses, it is deemed valid and accepted on Ethereum.
 Others can continue to build on an unconfirmed rollup block, but with a caveat: blocks descending from a parent block will be rejected if the parent is later declared invalid.

-rollup will advance to a new state and the operator can start adding new blocks.

 ## How do optimistic rollups interact with Ethereum? {#optimistic-rollups-and-Ethereum}

 An optimistic rollup is an off-chain protocol managed by a set of smart contracts deployed on the Ethereum network.
 Transactions executed off-chain are added to a record stored in the main rollup contract.
 Like the Ethereum blockchain, this transaction record is immutable and forms the "optimistic rollup chain."